sfletche/crossword-builder/README.md

 Creates empty grid of any size with symmetric blanks, and numbered squares.

 ## Bugs
-* Writing into clue inputs jumps back to grid inputs
+* Unable to erase grid inputs
 * Printable view no longer useful